 Most municipal waters fall into this category.
 The best way around this is to use a good water filter.
 I used this simple Brita filter for years.
 A Pur filter also works well to eliminate chlorine and reduce the mineral content just fine.

 If you use well water, be aware of the pH level.
-Some well waters have a very high pH count and ideally, you want a neutral pH as close to 7.0 as possible.
+Some well waters have a very high pH count, and ideally, you want a neutral pH as close to 7.0 as possible.

-Temperature and Brewing Times
+Water Temperature and Tea Brewing Times

 - Smaller cut leaves have more surface area and will infuse faster, requiring a shorter steeping time and smaller amounts of tea per cup.